Codelab-Davis/codelab-ui-components/CONTRIBUTING.md

 ## Code Quality

 - Follow industry coding standards.
 - To properly format code, use `npm run format` to run prettier before committing any code.
-If there are any file changes after the prettier format, commit those changes as well.
 - To check for errors, run `npm run lint` to the code.
 This should pass without any errors before commits.
 - Ensure code is clean and well-documented.
 - A lot of people are working on this project, so adding comments will help explain your goal with the code you've written.